Verogen, Inc. has been acquired by QIAGEN, the leading global provider of Sample to Insight solutions for molecular testing. Learn More

 • We have undertaken system-wide assessments to mitigate the possibility of other vulnerabilities that may be exploited.
 These assessments have been incorporated into our ongoing software development life cycle.

-• We will be requiring practitioners to reaffirm through an additional binding contract that they will not circumvent any GEDmatch settings or otherwise use GEDmatch in violation of the Terms of Use.
+• We are now asking practitioners to reaffirm through an additional binding contract that they will not circumvent any GEDmatch settings or otherwise use GEDmatch in violation of the Terms of Use.
+Access to GEDmatch PRO is contingent on signing the contract.
 GEDmatch can and will suspend accounts and take legal action in the event of any violation.
+Note: Investigations and data retention policies in the U.S. are subject to the United States Department of Justice Interim Policy on Forensic Genetic Genealogical DNA Analysis.

-• We have notified the relevant regulatory bodies about the unauthorized access of data.
+• We have notified the relevant global regulatory bodies about the unauthorized access of data.

 Thank you,